NeuralMMO/beta/rst/game_wiki.rst

 **Attack an Agent - either NPC or from another team**

 - Attack can only be against one other Agent or NPC
-- To attack, your Agent must be within three tiles (in Chebyshev distance) as the opponent -- actually within a 7x7 square around your Agent.**
+- To attack, your Agent must be within three tiles in Chebyshev distance as the opponent -- within a 7x7 square around your Agent.**

 **Inventory Management**

 Inventory capacity is 12 items, including armor, weapon, tools, ammunition, and consumables.
 Each item except ammunitions takes one inventory space.
-Ammunitions of the same type and level can be stacked infinitely in an inventory space.
-If an Agent's inventory is full, it can no longer harvest or loot new item.
+Ammunitions of the same type and level can be stacked infinitely in one inventory space.
+If an Agent's inventory is full, it cannot harvest or loot new item.
 To manage inventory, an Agent can

 - List an item in the Market, which remains on the inventory until sold
 - Destroy an item if no market value and instantly make a space available